jmjuanes/mikel/README.md

 console.log(m("{{#unless isAdmin}}Hello guest{{/unless}}", data)); // --> 'Hello guest'
 ```

-### At-Variables
+### Data variables

 > Added in `v0.4.0`.

-At-Variables in Mikel provide convenient access to special values within your templates.
+Data Variables in Mikel provide convenient access to special values within your templates.
 These variables, denoted by the `@` symbol, allow users to interact with specific data contexts or values.

 #### @root